Look at this ECG – how do you interpret it?

 - RSR’ complexes with a taller left rabbit ear.
 This is the most specific finding in favour of VT.
 This is in contrast to RBBB, where the right rabbit ear is taller.

-Examples of these ECG features are shown below:
+Examples of these ECG features of VT:

-The likelihood of VT is also increased with:
+The likelihood of VT is increased with:

 - Age > 35 (positive predictive value of 85%)